quii/pepper/README.md

         Expect(t, res.Result()).To(
             BeOK,
             HaveJSONHeader,
-            HaveBody(WithTodoNameOf("Egg"), Not(WithCompletedTODO)),
+            HaveBody(Parse[Todo](WithTodoNameOf("Egg").And(Not(WithCompletedTODO)))),
         )
     })
 })
 ```

 Note in the final example how we can compose built-in matchers like `BeOK`, `HaveJSONHeader` and `Not`, with the custom-built matchers to easily write very expressive tests that fail with very clear error messages.
+Pepper makes it **really easy** to check JSON responses of your HTTP handlers.

 In practice, your matchers should live outside your test code.
 Someone could argue writing these matchers adds more code as if that's a bad thing, but I would argue that the tests read far better, and don't suffer the problems you can run in to if you lazily assert on complex types.